 He is the great warrior, and when one thinks of a warrior, the first name strikes for everyone are Shivaji.
 Shivaji successfully implemented civil rule with the help of the military, and his administration department is well-organized.
 He is powerful and has defeated many larger kingdoms and powerful enemies.
 He is the inspiration to the Indian military.

-He is the ruler of the Mewar Kingdom, who fought many wars and conquered the powerful Kingdoms in the country.
+He is the Mewar Kingdom ruler, who fought many wars and conquered the powerful Kingdoms in the country.
 Every time Akbar sends people for the diplomatic alliance, he never accepted the suzerainty of Akbar.

 Prithvi Raj Chauhan

 He is known to be the greatest warrior of India and so the world.
-He took over the throne at the age of 13 in Ajmer in 1179 after the death of this father in a battle.
-After knowing the courage and bravery of Prithvi, his grandfather, who was the ruler of Delhi, declared him the King of Ajmer.
+He took over the throne at the age of 13 in Ajmer in 1179 after this father’s death in a battle.
+After knowing Prithvi’s courage and bravery, his grandfather, who was the ruler of Delhi, declared him the King of Ajmer.

 India wedding symbols

 Different symbols are used at the wedding, starting from the wedding card to the bride, who will adorn different things after getting married.